 Like many gamers in the mid-90's, I was too consumed with my new Playstation to pay any attention to the Virtual Boy.
 Yet after acquiring a Virtual Boy years later, I now consider it an excellent addition to my collection.
-It's a total oddity, but even my friends are amazed by the quality of its games.
-The Virtual Boy should appeal to most collectors.
-Not only does it deliver a unique brand of gameplay, but both the system and games are readily available and relatively inexpensive.
+It's a total oddity but everyone I show it to is stunned by the visual effects and quality of its games.

 Media: A. Virtual Boy cartridges are small, thin, gray cards.
 They are small enough to transport in your pocket, but not so small that you'll lose them easily.

 Packaging: C. Virtual Boy cartridges were sold in small boxes similar in size to Gameboy Advance titles.
 Likewise there's nothing notable about the small manuals.

 Pack-In Game: A. Mario Tennis was a phenomenal choice, conveying an uncanny sense of depth in addition to super fun gameplay.

 Launch Titles: B+.
 Galactic Pinball, Red Alarm, and Teleroboxer were quality titles well-suited to the capabilities of this unique system.

 Library: B+.
 For a system that was pretty much dead on arrival, the Virtual Boy library contains some surprisingly strong titles.
 Most are easy-to-play, arcade-style games best consumed in small doses.
 Mario Clash, Galactic Pinball, and Wario World combine time-tested gameplay with nifty 3D effects.
 Virtual League Baseball, Mario Tennis, and Teleroboxer deliver rock-solid sports action, albeit single-player only.
 Despite its limited selection, the Virtual Boy probably has a higher proportion of quality games than any other console.